Central Banks Maintain Interest Rates Amid Rising Fuel Prices from Strait of Hormuz Closure

 — A47 Editor

-The Bank of England has decided to maintain its interest rates at 3.75%, with the governor highlighting inflation risks stemming from ongoing geopolitical tensions, particularly the conflict in Iran.
-This decision reflects a cautious approach as the ...
+The Bank of Canada has decided to maintain its policy interest rate at 2.25%, a move influenced by ongoing geopolitical tensions in the Middle East and rising energy inflation.
+This decision reflects a cautious approach as the central bank navigates ...

 Practical investing ideas, macro commentary, and market strategy.